 Waste is over utilization of services or other practices that, directly or indirectly, result in unnecessary costs to the health care system.
 It is not generally considered to be caused by criminally negligent actions, but by the misuse of resources.

 Abuse includes any action(s) that may, directly or indirectly, result in one or more of the following:

 - Unnecessary costs to the health care system

 - Payment for services that fail to meet professionally recognized standards of care

 Fraud Protection and Prevention

-Because Medicare fraud costs the Medicare program millions of dollars annually, people with Medicare pay for it with higher premiums.
+Because healthcare fraud costs millions of dollars annually, Scott & White Health Plan proactively seeks opportunity to minimize fraudulent activity through education, timely identification of issues, and ongoing monitoring efforts.
 You can help prevent, avoid, and detect fraud by following some simple steps:

-Scott & White Alertline Website
+Scott & White Ethics Line Website

 Scott & White Health Plan - Compliance Department